Blok M Bus Terminal: 2nd floor, shopping arcade

-The second floor of Blok M terminal is a shopping arcade known as Blok M Hub (formerly Blok M Mall), which used to be one of the most popular and busiest shopping malls in Jakarta between the 1990s and the 2000s.
+The second floor of Blok M terminal is a shopping arcade known as Blok M Hub (officially Blok M Hub Gojek for sponsorship reasons with Gojek), formerly Mal Blok M. It used to be one of the most popular and busiest shopping malls in Jakarta between the 1990s and the 2000s.
 The mall was best known for its affordable clothing markets, and it had Ramayana Department Store and Robinson Supermarket as the anchor tenants until 2017.
 Due to losing the market competition that resulted the significant decline of visitors, caused by the existence of e-commerce and the COVID-19 pandemic, nearly all kiosks in Blok M Mall have been permanently closed and the mall become very quite and empty.

 The 2025 revitalization of the terminal sought the revival of the mall's golden years.
 It now serves as a new culinary and cultural center, as well as an exhibition space for small and medium enterprises.